beginning of content

 Diverticulitis

-These symptoms may be mild to severe.
+These symptoms may be mild or severe.

 What causes diverticulosis and diverticulitis?

-Diverticulosis is linked to a low-fibre diet.
 When you have a low-fibre diet and constipation, you must strain to pass stools (do a poo).
 The pressure from straining can cause weak spots in your bowel to bulge out.
-These form pouches or pockets called diverticula.
+These form pouches or pockets called 'diverticula'.

 Diverticulitis is when a diverticulum (pouch) becomes inflamed or infected.
 This can be caused by bacteria being trapped inside one of the bowel pockets.